scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAWS.md

 * A VPC with NAT gateway
 * An EKS cluster with two Kubernetes node groups
 * A managed database service (you can choose one of them)
     * DynamoDB
-    * RDS (MySQL/PostgreSQL)
 * 1 Bastion instance with a public IP
 * Amazon CloudWatch

 ## Step 1.
 Configure your network

-Configure a secure network with your organizational or application standards.
 Scalar DL handles highly sensitive data of your application, so you should create a highly secure network for production.
 This section will help you to configure a secure network for Scalar DL deployments.

 ### Requirements

-* You must have a VPC, with NAT gateways on private subnets.
+* You must create VPC with NAT gateways on private networks.
 NAT gateway is necessary to enable internet access for Kubernetes node group subnets.
-* You must have at least 2 subnets in different AZs for the Kubernetes cluster.
-This is mandatory to create an EKS cluster.
+* You must create at least 2 subnets for the EKS cluster in different availability zones.
+This is mandatory to create an EKS cluster
-* You must have at least one private subnet for the managed databases such as RDS other than Dynamo DB.
 * You must create subnets with the prefix at least _/24_ for the Kubernetes cluster to work without issues even after scaling.

 ### Recommendations

+* You should create private subnets for the Kubernetes cluster for production.
-* Kubernetes should be private in production and should provide secure access with SSH or VPN.
-You can use a bastion server as a host machine for secure access to the private network.
+* You should create a bastion server to manage the Kubernetes cluster.
-* Subnets should be in multiple availability zones to achieve fault tolerance for the production use.
+* You should create 3 subnets in 3 availability zones for the Kubernetes cluster for higher availability.
-* Kubernetes cluster should have public subnets to enable the public endpoint for envoy LoadBalancer (Scalar DL can be accessed from the internet).
-The Kubernetes cluster in public is not recommended for production.
+* You should create at least one public subnet for the Kubernetes cluster if you want to place envoy LoadBalancer in the public subnet for testing purposes.

-_Tip_

-_If you plan to create three or more nodes in a Kubernetes node group for high availability, create at least 3 subnets in different AZs for the Kubernetes cluster._

-[Create an Amazon VPC](https://docs.aws.amazon.com/eks/latest/userguide/create-public-private-vpc.html) with the above requirements and recommendations along with your organizational or application standards.
+[Create an Amazon VPC](https://docs.aws.amazon.com/batch/latest/userguide/create-public-private-vpc.html) with the above requirements and recommendations along with your organizational or application standards.

 ## Step 2.
 Set up a database